Alexrs95/markdown-cv/index.md

 ## Open Source Projects

 I love open source because I have learnt a lot reading other's code.
-Because of this, I try to contribute as much as possible uploading my projects.
-The last one I have uploaded is [__RecyclerViewRenderers__](https://github.com/Alexrs95/RecyclerViewRenderers), an Android library that makes it easier to use different Views with different data using one single adapter
+Because of this, I try to contribute as much as possible uploading [my projects.](https://github.com/Alexrs95/)

 ## Interests